The deploy command

 Pipeline validation

 If you choose to delete the associated database, the system will check whether the database is being used by any active pipelines.
 If the database is referenced by one or more pipelines, the deletion will be blocked and you’ll see an error message listing the affected pipelines.
+To proceed with database deletion in this case, you must first:- Delete or modify the pipelines that reference the database

 - Then retry deleting the Compose app with the database option selected